 If you like old homes, a walk through the High Street Historic District is a must.
 The rectangular shaped area of approximately 65 acres is bisected by High Street and includes portions of several crossing streets.
 The predominantly residential district contains 65 buildings, 61 of them are listed on the National Register of Historic Places.
 With the Camden Hills State Park to the west and Penobscot Bay to the east, this group of lovely homes is indeed nestled between the mountains and the sea.

-If you would rather row than walk, take a picnic lunch to Curtis Island.
-Located in the mouth of Camden harbor, about one mile from the public landing, is a small island owned by the village and open to public use.
-There is no dock or mooring point on the island and boats with motors are not allowed to put ashore.
-This leaves the island to the hearty souls who row or paddle out to enjoy a quiet time.
+If you would rather row than walk, Curtis Island is waiting for you!
+It is located in the mouth of Camden harbor, one mile from the public landing.
+This is a small island open to public use and owned by the town.
+Boats with motors are not allowed to put ashore.
+There is no dock on the island.
+This is good for the strong ones who row or paddle out to enjoy a quiet time.
+Take a picnic lunch with you!
 You can sit beside the lighthouse and contemplate life or search for interesting shells along the shore.
 No stores, no cars, not much of anything -- except for the rocks and waves, the pines and wild flowers, sea birds and seals.
 By the way, if it is a cloudy day, don’t sit next to the foghorn...

 Winter brings a quiet time to Camden -- or at least to people from away, it seems to.
 The truth of the matter is that when the last of the leaf peepers depart the local folks get ready for a host of cold weather activities.
 First some of the inside activities.
 Over a century old, our local Opera House has been lovingly restored and is the venue for plays, concerts and some mighty lively town meetings.
 Near-by Rockport Opera House is also a home for the performing arts.
 The Bay Chamber Concerts present a series of afternoon and evening concerts each year.
 Every February the Center for Global Ethics hosts “The Camden Conference” which brings together leaders from academia, business and governmental agencies to discuss public policy and foreign affairs.

 Out-door activities are also plentiful.
-The Camden Snow Bowl at Ragged Mountain leads the list with a wide variety of activities offered.
-There you will find the only community toboggan chute in the State of Maine.
-This 400 foot long chute takes you flashing down the side of the mountain and out onto Hosmer Pond for a long slide on the ice.
-You will also find ski equipment for sale or rent, the ski school, night skiing, an attractive lodge, nine well-groomed trails, and the only chair lift in the United States with a view of the Atlantic.
+The Camden Snow Bowl has plenty of activities to offer you.
+Located on the Ragged Mountain, it features the only community toboggan chute in the State of Maine.
+It is 400-foot-long and flashes down the side of the mountain onto Hosmer Pond for a long slide on the ice.
+There you can find a ski school and ski equipment for sale or rent.
+You can also enjoy night skiing, an attractive lodge and nine well-groomed trails.
+Last, but not least, the only chair lift in the United States with a view of the Atlantic.
 Ice-skating, ice fishing and cross-country skiing are also very popular.